ianlintner-wf/nginx-drupal/README.md

 designed to use the docroot which is how Acquia repositories are setup if you are hosting your production site on Acquia.

+This repo is a fork of: https://github.com/iiiepe/docker-nginx-drupal if your site does not use docroot format this container maybe a better option.

 **Drupal Site Code must be located /var/www/docroot**

 - Repository root --> /var/www